 In this review article from Future Oncology find out about the potential clinical applications of deregulated miRNAs, a group of small noncoding RNAs that could post-transcriptionally modulate the expression of specific genes and participate in the initiation and progression of multiple diseases including cervical cancer.

-We have explored some of the key facts about cervical cancer and its incidence, risk factors and management, and translated these into our new and exclusive summary infographic below.
-Take a look now to gain a visual snapshot of the current status of this disease.
+We have explored some of the key facts about cervical cancer and its incidence, risk factors and management, and translated these into our new and exclusive summary infographic.
+Click here to gain a visual snapshot of the current status of this disease.